derekvance21/python-web-browser/README.md

 # Python Web Browser

-This is a simple web browser written in python and follows the [Web Browser Engineering](https://browser.engineering/) ebook.
+This is a simple web browser written in Python that follows the [Web Browser Engineering](https://browser.engineering/) ebook.

 ## Instructions

-Run `python3 browser.py <url>` from the command line, where `<url>` is a complete `<protocol>://<host>/<path>` URL, i.e. `https://example.org/index.html`.
-Currently, browser.py will request the specified URL and print the contents of the response HTML, without the tag information.
+Run `python3 browser.py <url>` from the command line, where `<url>` is a complete `<scheme>://<host>/<path>` URL, i.e. `https://example.org/index.html`.
+Currently, browser.py will request the specified URL and print the contents of the response HTML that is within the body tag.

+## Features

+The browser supports the following features:
+- HTTP and HTTPS protocols
+- Transfer-Encoding: chunked
+- Content-Encoding: gzip
+- Cache-Control: max-age=`<seconds>`
+- Content-Type: text/*

 ## Bug Report